 Social media networking can propel your education job search and career forward.
 Don’t underestimate the power of job search networking via social media channels.

 If you have a LinkedIn, is it working adequately?
-These LinkedIn profile writing tips with help to use LinkedIn for job networking – an important aspect of job searching.
+These LinkedIn profile writing tips should help use LinkedIn for job networking – and important job searching aspect.

-Once you familiarize yourself with LinkedIn and its interface, you are sure to find a lot of valuable contacts which would include a long list of possible employers, different schools, professional associations, and other individuals or groups in the education sector.
+Once you familiarize yourself with LinkedIn and its interface, you are sure to find many valuable contacts, including a long list of possible employers, different schools, professional associations, and other individuals or groups in the education sector.
 These connections can significantly help you enhance your career or provide valuable guidance to find a new education job.